Andylllll/ICBoost/README.md

 2) XGBt.py: a python code for training the XGBoost model with grid search method.

 3) Main.R: The code is used to reproduce the prediction results.

+## Instructions for Use

+The code provided can be used to reproduce the results of ICBoost.

+First, we need to install and load the following R and Python packages.

+Second, to reproduce the results, put the files provided in the working directory and execute the following commands in R:source("untrans.R")

+Third,

+run: Main.R